agentrickard/domain/README.txt

   this module to treat multiple domains as though they were identical.

-  - Domain Configuration -- Allows you to change select system variables for each subdomain, such as offline status, footer message and default home page.
+  - Domain Configuration -- Allows you to change select system variables for each domain, such as offline status, footer message and default home page.

-  - Domain Content -- Provides a content administration page for each subdomain, so that affiliate editors can administer content for their section of the site.
+  - Domain Content -- Provides a content administration page for each domain, so that affiliate editors can administer content for their section of the site.

   - Domain Navigation -- Supplies a navigation block with three themes.
-Creates menu items for each subdomain, suitable for using as primary or secondary links.
+Creates menu items for each domain, suitable for using as primary or secondary links.

-  - Domain Prefix -- A powerful module that allows for selective table prefixing for each subdomain in your installation.
+  - Domain Prefix -- A powerful module that allows for selective table prefixing for each domain in your installation.

   - Domain Source -- Allows editors to specify a primary "source" domain to be used when linking to content from another domain.